;

 Pre Planning Advice

-Southampton Airport offers a competitive pre-planning service to all developers and construction companies.
+Southampton Airport offers a pre-planning service to all developers and construction companies.
 A comprehensive report will be provided to ensure that any aviation-specific safety issues are identified and advice will be given on suitable mitigation options.
 We will also advise on any relevant documentation to include at the time of planning submission.
+This pre planning service can save time and money for developers ensuring that any airport concerns are mitigated prior to the submission of a full planning application.

 Tree Management Programme